awirbel/evolve_glacier/README.md

 * Save all the files from Hilltest/Standard_Setup to your working directory (this already contains a folder with the required input data)

-* Set the correct path to your data directory in cfg_datadir.py and run_test01.sh
+* Set the correct path to your working directory in cfg_datadir.py and run_test01.sh

 * simply run:
     ```shell